Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it performs semantic search over the entire project knowledge base, is read-only with no side effects, and distinguishes itself from sibling tools like search_bugfixes, search_by_type, and search_tests by specifying their different scopes.
+The description clearly states 'Semantic search over the ENTIRE project knowledge base' with 'Read-only, no side effects', distinguishing it from sibling tools like search_bugfixes, search_by_type, and search_tests.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.